 Palilalia occurs most commonly in Tourette syndrome and can be present in neurodegenerative disorders such as Alzheimer’s disease and progressive supranuclear palsy.

-Palilalia is defined as the compulsive repetition of the speaker’s normally articulated words, phrases or syllables, often for a variable number of repetitions.
+Palilalia is the compulsive repetition of the speaker’s commonly spoken words, phrases, or syllables, often for several repetitions.

-Palilalia has been described in various neurological disorders such as cerebrovascular and degenerative diseases, encephalitis or tic syndromes.
-Very rarely it has been associated with seizure disorders such as ictal or post-ictal phenomena.
+Palilalia has been described in various neurological disorders such as cerebrovascular and degenerative diseases, encephalitis, or tic syndromes.
+It has rarely been associated with seizure disorders such as ictal or postictal phenomena.

-It has characteristics that resemble other complex tics such as echolalia or coprolalia, but unlike other aphasias, palilalia relies on contextually correct speech.
+It resembles other complex tics such as echolalia or coprolalia, but unlike other aphasias, Palilalia relies on contextually correct speech.

-In most cases, palilalia and aphasia are separate disorders, but palilalia with anterior and posterior aphasia have been reported.
-Basal ganglia involvement has been suggested as the cause of some cases of palilalia.
+In most cases, Palilalia and aphasia are separate disorders, but Palilalia with anterior and posterior aphasia has been reported.
+Basal ganglia involvement has been suggested as the cause of some cases of Palilalia.

 Repeating units are generally entire sections of words and are larger than one syllable, with words repeating more frequently, followed by phrases and then by syllables or sounds.

-Observation of his perceptual speech characteristics and Frencha’s dysarthria and the evaluation results suggested that AB suffered from hypokinetic dysarthria with marked palilalia.
+Observation of his perceptual speech characteristics and French’s dysarthria and the evaluation results suggested AB suffered from hypokinetic dysarthria with marked Palilalia.

 It was determined to initiate speech therapy with passive (metronome) and active (stimulation plates) stimulation techniques to reduce the number of palilalic repetitions.
 Unfortunately, AB was unable to deliver despite extensive training.

-Analysis of AB’s speech therapy showed that his repetitions lasted from 1 minute 33 seconds to 2 minutes 28 seconds, varying from 1 to 32 repetitions in some words, and differed from test to test.
+AB’s speech therapy analysis showed that his repetitions lasted from 1 minute 33 seconds to 2 minutes 28 seconds, varying from 1 to 32 repetitions in some words, and differed from test to test.

 Pauses were present between each repetition, ranging from 0.1 to 0.7 seconds.
-Van Borsel et al. concluded that the palyllabic repeats of AB did not follow any pattern:
+Van Borsel et al. concluded that the polysyllabic repeats of AB did not follow any pattern:

-The duration of each repetition train did not decrease with time, the number of repetitions per train did not increase, and the duration of each individual word did not decrease in duration.
+The duration of each repetition train did not decrease with time, the number of repetitions per train did not increase, and the course of each word did not fall in duration.

-Such results indicated that not all palyllabic repeats show an increasing rate with decreasing volume, and they challenged the two distinct subtypes of palilalia as suggested by Sterling.
+Such results indicated that not all polysyllabic repeats show an increasing rate with decreasing volume, and they challenged the two distinct subtypes of Palilalia as suggested by Sterling.

-Sterling type A, sometimes called spasmodique palilalie, is characterized by rapid repetitions and decreasing volume, while Sterling type B, sometimes called atonique palilalie, is characterized by repetitions at a constant rate with interspersed periods of silence.
+Sterling type A, sometimes called spasmodic palatalize, is characterized by rapid repetitions and decreasing volume.
+In contrast, Sterling type B, sometimes called atonic palatalise, is characterized by repetitions at a constant rate with interspersed periods of silence.